Dancing on Mars (prints), 2016

 A series of inkjet prints on archival rag paper digitally reiterating camera-less gelatin silver ‘chemogram’ images made on location in the Victorian Mallee.
-Produced as edition of one + artist’s proof.
+Each image is produced full-size in an edition of one + one artist’s proof.
+Smaller-sized, non-editioned versions are available on request.
 Enquire here.

 These detailed digital enlargements of cameraless gelatin silver ‘chemograms’ made on the dry salt bed of Lake Tyrrell trace the imprint of a performer dancing across a roll of photographic film, her feet wet with sodium thiosulphate ‘fixer’, which chemically dissolved the undeveloped silver in the emulsion.